Protesters try to pull down Andrew Jackson statue in DC

 The Jackson statue remained on its pedestal Monday night.

+President Donald Trump tweeted late Monday that “Numerous people” had been arrested for “the disgraceful vandalism.”
+He added: “10 years in prison under the Veteran’s Memorial Preservation Act.
+Beware!”

+Interior Secretary David Bernhardt was at the scene Monday night, and issued a statement saying: “Let me be clear: we will not bow to anarchists.
+Law and order will prevail, and justice will be served.”

-On June 1, law enforcement officers forcefully cleared peaceful protesters from Lafayette Square so President Donald Trump could stage a photo op at a nearby church.
+On June 1, law enforcement officers forcefully cleared peaceful protesters from Lafayette Square so Trump could stage a photo op at a nearby church.